 8. Can you share it?
 Can you bring a friend?

-We are happy for you to bring someone to travel with / share accommodation.
+On our immersion English holidays, we are happy for you to bring someone to travel with / share accommodation.

 We’ll even invite your friend to some of our social events here at Blue Noun Language Hub (link to our FAQs below).